 - Disbursement – 5% – This involves paying vendors according to terms in the appropriate format (check, wire, ACH), dealing with problems related to disbursement (stopped checks), escheatment, and so on

-What Are the Hidden Costs of AP Automation?
+What Are the Hidden Costs of Accounts Payable Automation (AP Automation?)

 AP automation also adds a degree of overhead to the AP process that is not insignificant in the following areas: